ajyoon/systemf/README.md

 a program, the interpreter does the following:

 1. The value at the current cell is considered the syscall code
-2. The following cell is a flag for what type of argument, where 0 indicates a regular argument, 1 indicates a buffer, and 2 indicates a cell number pointer.
 3. The following cell is considered the number of arguments
 4. The following cells outline arguments in the following form:
+   1. One cell is a flag for what type of argument this is, where 0 indicates a regular argument,
+      1 indicates a pointer to the argument contents in memory, and 2 indicates a pointer to a given cell number.
-   1. One cell indicates the cell length of the argument
+   2. One cell indicates the cell length of the argument
-   2. The following cells indicate the argument contents.
+   3. The following cells indicate the argument contents.
       Multi-cell arguments are interpreted as bytes
       in big-endian form.
 5. The syscall is made, and its return value is dumped to the current cell.